-This is an intense short course designed to impart and stimulate adult learning strategies, acquisition of introductory knowledge, understanding, application of the basic tenets of human pathophysiology.
+This is an intense short course designed to impart and stimulate adult learning strategies, acquisition of introductory knowledge, understanding, and application of the basic tenets of human pathophysiology.
 Pathology is the study of disease and disease processes, and the basic science of clinical medicine.
 It is foundational to the development of the cognitive process and rationale for diagnosis.
 A fundamental course goal is to place information into a clinical context.
-Pathology is transdisciplinary, and mechanisms of health and disease, which will be illustrated through clinical vignettes, case studies, and interactive sessions.
+Pathology is intrinsically transdisciplinary, and includes mechanisms of health and disease, which will be illustrated through clinical vignettes, case studies, and interactive sessions.